cloudscale-ch/cloudscale-cloud-controller-manager/README.md

 - `1.28.x`
 - `1.27.x`

-Older releases should work as well, but we do not test them automatically and we may decide not to fix bugs related to older releases.
+Older releases should work as well, but we do not test them automatically, and we may decide not to fix bugs related to older releases.

 ## Try It Out